simshadows/monster-hunter-rise-builder/README.md

 This project was inspired by Honey's [MHW build calculator](https://honeyhunterworld.com/mhwbi/).

-The application is currently almost minimally feature-complete for EFR/EFE/EFS calculations, with only the following important features missing or unverified (see *Missing/Unverified Features* below).
+The application is currently almost minimally feature-complete for EFR/EFE/EFS calculations, with only some important features missing or unverified (see *Missing/Unverified Features* below).
 Defense calculations will be implemented later.
 UI improvements will continue to be made throughout development.

 ## Where can I access this website?